The Saul and Ruth Levin Educational Enrichment Grant

 The Grant is open to all students currently majoring in one of three classics tracks at Binghamton University (Classics, Greek and Latin; Latin; Classical Civilization).
 Those considering a major should formally declare with the assistance of the Undergraduate Director to be eligible to submit an application by the deadline below.

-Please consider putting together a proposal of up to 600 words, due date, Friday, December 15, 2017.
+Please consider putting together a proposal of up to 600 words, due date, November 30, 2018.
 For more information see below.
-But you're also encouraged to contact Andrew Scholtz, our Undergraduate Director for Classics (firstname.lastname@example.org), or John Starks, our Departmental Chair (email@example.com).
+But you're also encouraged to contact Andrew Scholtz - firstname.lastname@example.org or John Starks - email@example.com

 Previous Grant Recipients:

 - Lyla Cerulli '17.
 Living Latin in Rome program.
 Summer 2016.

 Find out more about Lyla's experience here!

 - Thomas Rice '19.
 American College of Greece.
 Spring 2018.
 Find out more about Thomas' experience here!

 - Emily Banach '19.
 Ancient Italy in Context, Binghamton University (Rome).
 Summer 2018.
 Find out more about Emily's experience here!

 - Mark Solomon, '21.
 College Year in Athens to take the course, "The Geography of Faith: Paul and the Emergence of Christianity in Greece."
 Summer 2019.